Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.4/components/buttons.md

 Note that pre-checked buttons require you to manually add the `.active` class to the input's `<label>`.

-[comment] # Boosted mod: do not show checkbox toggle example
+[comment]: # Boosted mod: do not show checkbox toggle example

 {% capture example %}
 <div class="btn-group btn-group-toggle" data-toggle="buttons">